 In the second quarter of 2012, we completed a reduction in force as part of a plan to focus our resources on our more advanced programs.
 In October 2012, we announced a second reduction in force, as well as our plan to close our laboratory operations.
-We completed the second reduction in force and the laboratory closings in December 2012 and are no longer devoting resources to drug discovery or preclinical programs.
-We sold much of our laboratory equipment after we closed our laboratories in December 2012 and, as of June 30, 2013, committed to a plan to sell additional laboratory equipment and office furniture and fixtures.
+We completed the second reduction in force and the laboratory closings in December 2012 and are no longer devoting significant resources to drug discovery or preclinical programs.
+We sold much of our laboratory equipment after we closed our laboratories in December 2012.
+During the three months ended September 30, 2013 we sold additional laboratory equipment and, as of September 30, 2013, are committed to a plan to sell most of our remaining laboratory equipment.

 Except for a small number of periods in which we generated net income due primarily to the recognition into revenue of amounts received under collaboration agreements, we have not been profitable.
-As of June 30, 2013, we had an accumulated deficit of \$254.4 million.
+As of September 30, 2013, we had an accumulated deficit of \$267.3 million.
 We expect that we will incur losses in future periods as our product candidates advance into later-stage development and as we progress our programs and invest in additional product opportunities.
 Drug development, including clinical trials in particular, is time-consuming, expensive and may never yield a product that will generate revenue.